 Times are changing, and so should you.
 As you progress in the field, try to look into other modern sub-fields such as web or motion graphics, interactive installations, etc. This is where you can showcase your creativity while still earning a better income.

-So why not give a try by becoming a graphic designer today?
+So why not give it a try by becoming a graphic designer today?
 You can start by joining a vast community of freelance graphic designers and land your first gig to get you going.